pseudoincorrect/Wootch/Readme.md

 Namely, Embedded UI (LVGL), Wifi enabled MCU (ESP32) and Serverless Application (AWS-CDK Framework).
 <br>
 Plus it's fun !

-# A bit more than a simple iot device

-WOOTCH is actually a **Full iot application** where you can manage your users and their devices through an **Admin CLI** (command line interface connect to AWS) and each user can log and manage their own devices through the **User CLI** (connected to a REST API).
-The core of the application is serverless (AWS-CDK) and run on...
-AWS.
-Each device (custom made PCB with Altium) can connect and **be paired to a user** through a just in time generated shared secrets.
-It will then send notification to its user depending on the situation.
-For the developpers, the application contains multiple environment (dev, prod) and is developped through continuous integration.

 # PCB